SomeRandomGuy009/news-bot/README.md

      2. Use newspaper3k module's newspaper.keywords to get the keywords of the article and find a relevant video to use.

 ## Credits
 Thanks to 1.
-ChatGPT for helping me generate this README.
+ChatGPT for helping me generate this README.<br>
           2. Lewis for giving this idea